-Director Compensation Program During the Fiscal Year Ended May 31, 2020
+Director Compensation Program During the Fiscal Year Ended May 31, 2022

-For fiscal year 2020, following consultation with Steven Hall Partners, the Nominating, Compliance and Corporate Governance Committee's independent compensation consultant, we provided our directors (who are not our employees) with the following compensation: Directors received an annual retainer of \$55,000.
+For fiscal year 2022, following consultation with Meridian, the Nominating, Compliance and Corporate Governance Committee's independent compensation consultant, we generally maintained compensation at the same level as fiscal year 2021 other than as noted below.
+Directors (who are not our employees) received an annual retainer of \$55,000.
 The Chairman of the Board of Directors received an additional annual retainer of \$55,000.
-The Chairman of the Audit Committee received an additional annual retainer of \$17,500, and the Chairman of the Nominating, Compliance and Corporate Governance Committee received an additional annual retainer of \$11,000.
-Members of the Audit Committee receive an additional annual retainer of \$10,000, members of the Compensation Committee received an additional annual retainer of \$7,500 and members of the Nominating Committee received an additional retainer of \$5,000.
+The Chairman of the Board of Directors received an additional annual retainer of \$55,000, the Chairman of the Compensation Committee received an additional annual retainer of \$17,500, and the Chairman of the Nominating, Compliance and Corporate Governance Committee received an additional annual retainer of \$17,500, which was increased from \$11,000 on July 21, 2021.
+Members of the Audit Committee receive an additional annual retainer of \$7,500 and members of the Nominating, Compliance and Corporate Governance Committee received an additional annual retainer of \$7,500 and members of the Nominating, Compliance and Corporate Governance Committee received an additional annual retainer of \$7,500 and members of the Nominating, Compliance and Corporate Governance Committee received an additional annual retainer of \$7,500 and members of the Nominating, Compliance and Corporate Governance Committee received an additional annual retainer of \$7,500, which was increased from \$5,000 on July 21, 2021.
+Total payments for members of the Nominating, Compliance and Corporate Governance Committee represent the pro rata impact of the increase for fiscal year 2022.

-Directors who are not our employees also received an annual equity grant, wholly comprising restricted stock units, vesting one year from the grant date, with a grant-date fair value approximately equal to \$152,000 (other than Mr. Tarnoff, who was appointed to the Board after the fiscal year 2020 director grants were made).
+Directors who are not our employees also received an annual equity grant, wholly comprising restricted stock units, vesting one year from the grant date, with a grant-date fair value approximately equal to \$152,000.